shrinerb/shrine/demo/README.md

 user doesn't have to wait for processing or deleting, and due to fallbacks they can be unaware of background jobs.

-Direct uploads and backgrounding also has performance advantages, since your app doesn't have to accept file uploads (instead files are uploaded directly to S3), and the web workers aren't blocked by processing, storing or deleting.
+Direct uploads and backgrounding also have performance advantages, since your app doesn't have to receive file uploads (as files are uploaded directly to S3), and the web workers aren't blocked by processing, storing or deleting.

 ## Implementation